From SQL Injection to Shell

 However this test can still generate an error if the query follows the pattern below:

-SELECT id,name FROM users where ( name='test' and id=3 );
+SELECT id,name FROM users where (name='test' and id=3);

 Since the right parenthesis will be missing once the end of the query is commented out.
 You can obviously try with one or more parenthesis to find a value that doesn't create an error.

-SELECT id,name FROM users where ( name='test' and '1'='1' and id=3 );
+SELECT id,name FROM users where (name='test' and '1'='1' and id=3);

-Furthermore and ' and '1'='1 is less likely to impact the semantic of the request and the results of with and without injection are likely to be the same.
+Furthermore and ' and '1'='1 is less likely to impact the semantic of the request and the results with and without injection are likely to be the same.
 We can then compare it with the page generated using the following injection ' and '1'='0 which is less likely to create an error but is likely to change the semantic of the query.

 In order to find the SQL injection, you need to visit the website and try these methods on all parameters for each page.
 Once you have found the SQL injection, you can move to the next section to learn how to exploit it.

-Exploitation of SQL injections
+Exploitation of the SQL injection

 The UNION keyword